JusticeAU/Crawler/Crawler/README.txt

-Thank you for download Escape From Briar Mansion!
+Thank you for downloading Escape From Briar Mansion!

 The game will automatically detect available video memory and pick a quality setting that should be OK for you.
-However, if you want to force a particular setting, you can launch the game with the provided Low, Medium and High bat files.
+However, if you want to force a particular setting - you can launch the game with the provided Low, Medium and High bat files.
 High requires 8GB of VRAM
 Medium requires 4GB
 Low requires about 3GB.